Amplifying the voice of vulnerable communities

 In addition to our programme work GOAL produces position and discussion papers highlighting key issues and opportunities to strengthen national and international policies and systems.
 This in turn helps to ensure the communities we support can live more resilient lives in a more equal, fair and sustainable world.

 Working across 15 countries, we use insights from our programmes to amplify the voices of the vulnerable communities we work with.
 This supports our engagement with stakeholders at home and abroad, including Governments, policy makers, donors, the private sector, academic institutions and civil society.

 GOAL’s work is founded in the global interconnectedness and universality at the heart of the UN Sustainable Development Goals.
 It recognises the importance of building innovative collaboration and engagement opportunities.

 GOAL Position Papers

-As the UN prepares for its Food Systems Summit in 2021, the world is responding to increasing levels of hunger.
+The world is responding to increasing levels of hunger.
 Securing equitable, resilient and sustainable food systems needs to be a high priority.

 Climate change poses the greatest threat to our future.
 Sadly, vulnerable communities are disproportionately affected.
 Urgent policy change with global financial commitments is critical.